 Depending on your goal, below are some fast answers, but don’t hurt your results by just stopping here.
 Keep reading after this section to understand sets work so you can apply it to your training as you progress!

-For strength it is best to stick to compound movements like bench, squat, and deadlift.
+For specific strength it is best to stick to compound movements like bench, squat, and deadlift.
 However, if you are going for hypertrophy try to switch up what movements you perform.

 I know that lacked depth, but it was only the short answer.
 Keep reading to understand how many exercises to do per muscle group.